 The convenience of integrated dental plans and online tools

-Another question I hear from employers: How can I make dental insurance easier to use?
-I hear that as if they’re asking for their employees, but I can also see the question hiding underneath – how can I make dental insurance easier to manage?
-My response to both questions is to ask if their health insurer also offers dental insurance.
+Another question often asked by employers: How can you make dental insurance easier to use?
+It’s a question often asked for employees, but there’s also another question hiding beneath – how can you make dental insurance easier to manage?

 Having a single insurer for both medical and dental insurance can have many benefits, including saving time for employees and employers alike.
 One insurer means one name that your employees can turn to for their health and dental claims – no questions as to which insurer handles what issue.
 Employers can also take advantage of the convenience one insurer can bring when it comes to claims and service.
 If your current health insurer can also bring dental benefits to the table, it’s worth seeing what they can offer.